ivantomic77/YT-MP3-Downloader/README.md

 * Create list
 * Avoid ads from similar websites
 ## Why did I built it?
-* I didn't want to download MP3 on the internet beacuse of ads, slow download speed and impossibility to make a list
+* I didn't want to download MP3 from the Internet due to ads, slow download speed and inability to make a list.